Doctoral College Training

 During this workshop we will think about the start of your journey as a PGR researcher, where you are now and where you hope to get.
 The aim is to help you identify what support, guidance and good habits you need to help you stay well during your PhD.

 2021/22 date – 13th September 2021

 Both sessions are now open for registration on the Queen Mary course booking system: http://cpdbookings.qmul.ac.uk with course codes DC101 and DC109 respectively.

 Second Year Cohort Day: Understanding the impact of your research

 This event gives PGR students the opportunity to find out about ‘impact’ and what it means to researchers, the college and the Research Councils, as well as to consider the impact or potential impact of their own research and how this can be communicated to others.

 The 2021 Cohort Day will run remotely in two separate sessions.
 It is recommended that students attend both sessions.

-- DC200 -2nd Year PhD Cohort day: Understanding the impact of your research
+- DC200 -2nd Year PGR Cohort day: Understanding the impact of your research

-- DC204 - 2nd Year PhD Cohort day: Wellbeing Session - Keeping up the Momentum
+- DC204 - 2nd Year PGR Cohort day: Wellbeing Session - Keeping up the Momentum